MMcClure11/rails-project-book-nook/notes.md

 # Pagination
 x pagination gem
+- not quite working with search returning an empty array

 # API
 X incorporate it so users don't have to manually create books?
+- remove option to manually create a book? manually made books do not appear in search
+- "fledg" returns an error because of .join on author nil class...fix?

 # Book Model
 - separate auther and genre into their own models